WardBrian/togglelog/README.md

 let () = (); ()
 ```

 The PPX rewriter has an `--enable` flag which can be used to enable logging.
+When enabled,
-When enabled, the above code will be translated to the following:
+the above code will be translated to (approximately) the following:
 ```ocaml
 let () =
 Printf.printf "[LOG - example.ml:1:9] %s\n" "Hello, world!";
 Printf.printf "[LOG (SPECIFIER) - %s\n" (some_potentially_expensive_function ())
 ```

+You can see the exact code generated in the [tests](./test/output.t/run.t).

 This lets you add logging to your code without worrying about the performance impact in release builds.